UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 Here we are using `mark_tick` to plot every single observation along the x-axis and making the density area transparent so that we can see the tick marks.
-By default the ticks would be in the middle of the plot, so we are using `yOffset` to align them with the x-axis.
+By default, the ticks would be in the middle of the plot, so we are using `yOffset` to align them with the x-axis.

 With as few as 10 observations, we actually don’t need the density at